About the Festival

-- Receive a comprehensive curriculum of 25+ workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts
+- Received a comprehensive curriculum of 35+ workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts

-- Add photos and performance videos to their artistic portfolio
+- Added photos and performance videos to their artistic portfolio

-- Premiere 24 new works of chamber music developed during the festival alongside established repertoire
+- Premiered 24 new works of chamber music developed during the festival alongside established repertoire

-- Composers write a piece for assigned instrumentation that will be premiered at the festival – performers are a mix of students and 5HE artists or a pre-formed ensemble
+- Composers were commissioned by the Steven R. Gerber Trust to write new works that were premiered at the festival – performers being a mix of students and 5HE artists or a pre-formed ensemble

-- Design and present performance experiences for audiences of all types side-by-side with Fifth House Ensemble
+- Designed and presented performance experiences for audiences of all types side-by-side with Fifth House Ensemble

 - Receive one-on-one mentorship and instruction with instrumental and composition faculty.
-Composers will receive one private lesson and one coaching with Dan Visconti and one additional private lesson with a guest composer
+Composers receive two private lessons with composition faculty.

 - Become a part of Fresh Inc’s creative community, sustaining relationships with an active and evolving network of cultural change makers whose work continuously reinvents the role of the musician to bring about a connected world